The Enchanting Arum Lilies: Nature’s Elegant Showstopper!

 These beauties might catch your eye, but trust us, they’re not for tasting!
 They’ve got a secret superpower: they’re extremely poisonous!
 So, instead of nibbling on these lovelies, pair them with delicious gourmet treats and maybe some baked goodies.
 Let’s dive into how to care for arum lilies and make your garden the talk of the town.

 How To Care For Arum Lilies: A Beginner’s Guide

 - Handle with care; lilies are delicate plants and bruise easily.

-- They are best grown in partial to full sunlight.
+- Just like Begonia plants, lilies are best grown in partial to full sunlight.

-- They are sensitive to extreme temperatures (hot and cold).
+- They are sensitive to extreme temperatures (hot and cold), so temperature is vital.

-- Once flowered, remove dead branches and reshape the lily so it is not excessively brushing against other plants.
+- Once flowered, trim dead branches and reshape the lily so it is not excessively brushing against other plants.

 - Plant 15cm deep and leave 30cm – 40cm between plants to give space for leaves.

 - Avoid planting in dry soil.
-Instead use a moist, humus-rich soil.
+Instead use moist, humus-rich soil.

-- Can be planted adjacent to a pond, stream or lake.
+- This plant can’t resist water, so it would be best to plant your lily adjacent to a pond, stream or lake.

 What More To Know About Arum Lilies?

 This part is so important that we had to bring it up again.
 Arum lilies have a dark side – they’re toxic.
 And trust us, that is not a joke.
 The Arum lily flower can make humans and animals extremely ill and can sometimes result in death.
 So, keep them away from curious little humans and keep a watchful eye on your pets.
 The pollen can lead to dermatitis and eczema, while ingesting any part of the plant can result in irritation, burning, and swelling of the mouth and throat.
 So, consider handling with latex gloves to avoid contamination and maybe even a face mask.
 Keep these plants out of reach of small children, and monitor pets.